Cellularity and subdivision of KLR and weighted KLRW algebras: Varying the quiver

 as required.
 It is automatic that $\sg$ respects relation \autoref{R:RedSolid} since there are no ghost strings.
 For \autoref{R:GhostSolid} observe that, because we only ever subdivide simply laced edges, it is enough to consider the cases when there is an edge $i\to k$, in which case in $\WA(X)$ we have:

-The most interesting case for the left-hand relation is when $k=j$ (the other cases are automatic since we subdivide the edge $i\to j$), where we need $0<|\sigma_{\Sub{i}}|\ll 1$:
+The most interesting case for the left-hand relation is when $k=j$ (the other cases are automatic since we subdivide the edge $i\to j$), where we need $0<|\Sub{\sigma}_{\,\Sub{r}}|\ll 1$:

-We finish by showing that $\sg$ respects one version of Reidemeister II for solid-solid and ghost-ghost crossing, all other cases being similar.
-If $k\neq i$, then we also get Reidemeister II in the image of $\sg$:
+We finish by showing that $\sg$ respects one version of the Reidemeister II relations for solid-solid and ghost-ghost crossing, all other cases being similar.
+If $k\neq i$, then the Reidemeister II relations hold in the image of $\sg$:

-\TestRelation{C} First, we consider \autoref{R:BraidGSG}.
-The most interesting case is when we subdivide $i$ and $k=j$, where we again need the admissibility assumption $|\sigma_{\Sub{i}}|\ll 1$:
+\TestRelation{c} First, we consider \autoref{R:BraidGSG}.
+The most interesting case is when we subdivide $i$ and $k=j$, where we again need the assumption that $|\Sub{\sigma}_{\,\Sub{r}}|\ll 1$:

 All other variants of this relation can be checked {\ver}.
-Finally, that \autoref{R:RedSolid} is preserved under $\sg$ is immediate, so it remains to check the Reidemeister III relations.
+It is immediate that \autoref{R:RedSolid} is preserved under $\sg$, so it remains to check the Reidemeister III relations.
 To this end, one of the most interesting cases is

 The arguments for the other Reidemeister III relations are easier.